madlib-lang/madlib-website/docs/TYPES.md

 "Hello World"
 `Hello World`
 ```
-Note: Single-quote wrapped values are Chars, not Strings!
+**NB:** Note that single-quote wrapped literals are parsed as Chars, not Strings!

 ## Char
 The constituent parts of Strings